RADesai/Vue-Webpack-Starter-Kit/README.md

 # Vue-Webpack-Starter-Kit
-Minimal Vue JS starter kit bundled using Webpack
+Minimal VEN-Stack JS starter kit bundled using Webpack

+## Let's get to work!

+This project was created with Vue.js, Node.js & Express.js

+## Usage

+When ready to develop:

+1. npm install
+2. npm start